What is the difference between a Celebrant and a Registrar

 Other than that, there are so many differences between a Celebrant and a Registrar.
 First let me tell you why that is!

 If you chose not to have a religious ceremony, the only other way to legally marry (in England and Wales) is with a Registrar.
-This will take place either in their office (statutory marriage), in a dedicated ceremony room at the Registry Office or within a licenced room / outdoor space of a wedding venue.
+This will take place either in their office (statutory marriage with you two and two witnesses), in a dedicated ceremony room at the Registry Office or within a licenced room or outdoor space of a wedding venue.

 So yes, I’m afraid this means as a Celebrant I cannot perform a legal marriage.
 So why would anyone book a Celebrant for their wedding?